sathomas/jsDataV.is/src/text/ch5/03-component.md

 Customizing other aspects of the Timeline <span class="smcp">JS</span> visualization are more challenging but not impossible.
 These customizations are rather fragile, however, as even the slightest change in the Timeline <span class="smcp">JS</span> implementation could render them ineffective.
 If it's important for your page, though, it can be done.

 For our example we'll change the blue color that Timeline <span class="smcp">JS</span> uses in the bottom section of the visualization.
-It uses that color to highlight the active item, show the time line marker, and for the event line.
-Finding the specific rules to override takes a bit of detective work with your browser's developer tools, but here is how we can change the color from blue to green.
+It uses that color to highlight the active item, show the timeline marker, and for the event line.
+Finding the specific rules to override takes a bit of detective work with your browser's developer tools, but here's how to change the color from blue to green:

 ``` {.css .numberLines}
 .vco-timeline .vco-navigation .timenav .content